 550 meters of climbing

-Meet at Bramhall station for a tour of some of the commemorative gold postboxes from the 2012 London Olympics.
+to visit more of the gold postboxes from the 2012 London Olympics.

-We set off from outside the station at 10:30.
-The 9:46 from Piccadilly arrives at 10:03.
+We set off from outside the station at 10:30 with trains from Piccadilly.
 There is Pay and Display parking at Bramhall Hall.
 If you get there early, you'll probably find me in Greggs in the centre of Bramhall.

 The ride will also take in Alderley Edge where we might find a Wizard tearoom.